 - Each payment with the card funds projects contributing to climate protection.
 Tomorrow Bank has legitimate credentials in that regard.

 - Service & customer support available in German or English.

-- Premium account comes with unlimited ATM withdrawals, regardless of location & currency & a Visa card made of wood.
+- Zero account comes with unlimited ATM withdrawals, regardless of location & currency & a Visa card made of wood.
 Offset your carbon footprint too.

 - Be aware: No credit card option.
 Transfers outside the Eurozone not possible.
 It’s a current account & that’s it, no other banking features for now.
 Mobile-only comes with its drawbacks sometimes.

 - Most Tomorrow Bank users recommend it, but they complain about unreliable or slow customer support in difficult situations.

 - A great option for a start, but probably best to combine with a more full-fledged account somewhere else, after a while.

 What’s different about Tomorrow Bank?